khakhalin/notes/keywords/spark.md

 spark.conf.set("spark.sql.adaptive.coalescePartitions.enabled", "true")
 ```

-To turn a range variable into a categorical value for partitioning, it's good to use a special "Bucketizeer" tool:
+To turn a ranged variable into a categorical value for partitioning, one can use a special "Bucketizeer" tool:
 ```python
 from pyspark.ml.feature import Bucketizer